Skip to main content

 What is the ROI of Incentive Travel?

-Incentive Travel ROI Statistics to Keep in Mind
+Best Incentive Travel ROI Statistics

-1. 46% of U.S. businesses use incentive travel
+46% of U.S. businesses use incentive travel

 Incentive Federation

 What are companies doing?
 Lots and lots of incentive travel.
 Running with this herd of companies must be wise business.
-With ½ of all employers being small and medium businesses having small sales teams, 80%+ of large enterprise companies are likely using group incentive trips.
+With ½ of all employers being small and medium businesses with small sales teams, 80%+ of large enterprise companies are likely using group incentive trips.

-2. U.S. Businesses spend $22.5 Billion annually on incentive travel
+U.S. Businesses spend $22.5 Billion annually on incentive travel

 Incentive Federation

 Public and private businesses are voting with their checkbooks on the importance of motivating and recognizing their top sales reps, channel partners, and customers.
 It’s a simple ROI test.
-If it did not work, companies would slash the investment next year.
+If it did not work, companies would slash their investment next year.

-3. Companies using non-cash rewards, including incentive travel, have 3X higher revenue increases
+Companies using non-cash rewards, including incentive travel, have 3X higher revenue increases

 Aberdeen Research